PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV6ToV7.md

 The API changelog format has been moved to a MarDown file (.md) If you were using `Api::getChangelog()` you may need to check that your code is still working as expected.
 The method still returns a valid string but its format has changed slightly.

+### Couchbase PHP SDK
+The Couchbase driver has been updated to works with PHP SDK 2.4+ (Couchbase Server 5+).
+Therefore it way requires a Couchbase Server updated combined with an SDK update.